Canon R vs Nikon Z6

 |Sony A7 III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

-Both the Canon R and the Z6 are recent models that feature in their makers' current product line-up.
+Both the Canon R and the Z6 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Nikon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon R vs Nikon Z6

 So what is the bottom line?
-Is the Canon R better than the Nikon Z6 or vice versa?
+Is there a clear favorite between the Canon R and the Nikon Z6?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS R: